© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llangwathan Castle Mound is a scheduled monument protected by Cadw under reference PE434.
 View the official record →

-Llangwathan Castle Mound is a motte situated in Pembrokeshire, Wales, representing the Norman colonisation of South Wales during the eleventh and twelfth centuries.
+Llangwathan Castle Mound is a Medieval motte situated in Pembrokeshire, Wales, representing early Norman fortification strategy in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE434.

 Llangwathan Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llangwathan Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE434.